Are Wide Yard and West Street different Ilkeston locations, both lying adjacent to South Street ?

 Adeline and her family were members of the South Street Wesleyan Reformers Methodist Chapel, lived in Queen Street Terrace and later Queen Street and would know this area well.

 But why would Wide Yard want to become West Street ??
 Maybe, to complete the ‘set’ ? — Ilkeston already had a North Street, South Street and East Street. (just joking !!)

 Maybe the Yard was no longer a yard but more of a street ?

 The map drawn up for the Local Board in 1866 by Charles Sherwood Newman does not name either Wide Yard or West Street but does show a large yard where West Street would be…. it is certainly a yard, with no rear outlet onto Albert Street.
-This is not surprising as Albert Street only extended southwards just past Queen Street !!
+This is not surprising as, at that time, Albert Street only extended southwards just past Queen Street !!